hheisig51/BasicCAD/README.md

 # BasicCAD Engineering Notebook
-We are designing a caster in order to practice using CAD
+We are designing a caster in order to practice using CAD.
 ___
 ## Table of Contents
 * [Table of Contents](#Table-of-Contents)